 Land Use Zoning Ref.
-Landscape Receptor Sensitivity of Receptor Magnitude of Effect Suscept -ibility Value Size/ Scale Geographic Extent Duration/ Revers ibility Community Education Zoning: General urban area Community Education Zoning: General urban area Community Education Zoning: General urban area Strategic Community Opportunity: Infill Site Strategic Community Opportunity: Wide Fertile Valley of the River Swilly Р Established Development: All Zonings General urban area TEN-T PRIPD/Established Development General urban area TEN-T PRIPD/General Employment and Large Primarily Agricultural Flood Р TEN-T PRIPD/Open Space Large Primarily Agricultural Flood Р TEN-T PRIPD/Opportunity Site 4 General urban area TEN-T PRIPD/Local Environment Wide Fertile Valley of the River Swilly Р Western Relief Road Corridor Wide Fertile Valley of the River Swilly Р Northern Relief Road Corridor Wide Fertile Valley of the River Swilly Р Southen Network Project Wide Fertile Valley of the River Swilly Р al Assessment Summary Table Term Definition/Explanation (as per LI, IEMA 2013) Rating Sensitivity Susceptibility The susceptibility of different receptors (i.e. people) to changes in views and visual amenity is mainly a function of: the occupation of activity of people experiencing the view at particular locations and the extent to which their attention Very Low Low Medium may be focused on views and visual amenity they experience at specific locations.
-High Very High The visual receptors most susceptible to change include: residents, people engaged in outdoor recreation which attention or interest is likely to be focused on the landscape or views, visitors to heritage assets, communities where views contribute to the landscape setting enjoyed by residents in the area, travellers on scenic routes.
+Landscape Receptor Sensitivity of Receptor Overall Effect Suscept -ibility Value Size/ Scale Geographic Extent Duration/ Revers ibility Community Education Zoning: St Eunan's College General urban area Community Education Zoning: General urban area Community Education Zoning: Gaelscoil Adhamhnáin/St Bernadette's Special School General urban area Community Education Zoning: Ballymacool Wide Fertile Valley of the River Swilly Strategic Community Opportunity: Infill Site Strategic Community Opportunity: Wide Fertile Valley of the River Swilly Р Established Development: All Zonings General urban area TEN-T PRIPD/Established Development General urban area TEN-T PRIPD/General Employment and Large Primarily Agricultural Flood Р TEN-T PRIPD/Open Space Large Primarily Agricultural Flood Р TEN-T PRIPD/Opportunity Site 4 General urban area TEN-T PRIPD/Local Environment Wide Fertile Valley of the River Swilly Р Western Relief Road Corridor Wide Fertile Valley of the River Swilly Р Northern Relief Road Corridor Wide Fertile Valley of the River Swilly Р Southen Network Project Wide Fertile Valley of the River Swilly Р al Assessment Summary Table Term Definition/Explanation (as per LI, IEMA 2013) Rating Sensitivity Susceptibility The susceptibility of different receptors (i.e. people) to Very Low • • changes in views and visual amenity is mainly a function of: Low the occupation of activity of people experiencing the view at Medium particular locations and the extent to which their attention High may be focused on views and visual amenity they 5 experience at specific locations.
+Very High The visual receptors most susceptible to change include: residents, people engaged in outdoor recreation which attention or interest is likely to be focused on the landscape or views, visitors to heritage assets, communities where views contribute to the landscape setting enjoyed by residents in the area, travellers on scenic routes.
 Value Recognition of the value attached to particular views.
-Indictors of the value attached to views by visitors.
-Low Medium The Value of the visual receptors as per Table 3.14.
-High Very High Magnitude Size/scale The scale of the change in the view with respect to the loss or addition of features in the view and the changes in its composition, including the proportion of the view occupied by the proposed development.
-The degree of contrast or integration or any new features or change in the landscape with the existing or remaining landscape elements and characteristics in terms of form, scale, and mass, line height colour and texture.
+Low Indictors of the value attached to views by visitors.
+Medium High The Value of the visual receptors as per Table 3.14.
+Very High very riigir Magnitude Size/scale The scale of the change in the view with respect to the loss or addition of features in the view and the changes in its None/Insignificant composition, including the proportion of the view occupied Minor by the proposed development.
+Moderate The degree of contrast or integration or any new features Major or change in the landscape with the existing or remaining landscape elements and characteristics in terms of form, Мајоі scale, and mass, line height colour and texture.
 The nature of the view of the proposed development in terms of the relative amount of time over which it will be experienced and whether views will be full partial or glimpses.
-None/Insignificant Minor Moderate Major Geographical extent.
-The geographical extent of a visual effect will vary with different viewpoints and is likely to reflect: The angle of view in relation to the main activity or the receptor.
-The distance of the viewpoint from the proposed development.
-The extent of the area over which the changes would be visible.
-None Small Medium Large Duration /Reversibility Duration: Timeframe over which visual effect will be felt.
-Reversibility: Prospect/practicality of particular effect being reversed within a generation (e.g. housing permanent, Wind energy reversible).
-Not Applicable.
-Short term Medium term Long Term Permanent Reversible R Total Visual Effec Overall Assessment of visual effect combining sensitivity and magnitude Significant Positive Positive No Relationship/Insignificant Negative Significant Negative
+Geographical The geographical extent of a visual effect will vary with None extent. different viewpoints and is likely to reflect: Small The angle of view in relation to the main activity or the Medium receptor.
+Large The distance of the viewpoint from the proposed development.
+Large The extent of the area over which the changes would be visible.
+Duration Duration: Timeframe over which visual effect will be felt.
+Not Applicable. /Reversibility Reversibility: Prospect/practicality of particular effect being , izeversibility reversed within a generation (e.g. housing permanent, Wind Short term energy reversible).
+Medium term Long Term Permanent P 1 Reversible R Total Visual Effect Overall Assessment of visual effect combining sensitivity Significant Positive and magnitude Positive No Relationship/Insignificant Negative Relationship/Insignificant Significant Negative